The article below is a guideline as to what a health and safety file is, what it should consist of and how it can can assist you in your organization.

 - CEO also known as the 16.1

 - An appointed 16.2, someone who will manage health and safety as per the direction from the 16.1

 - Trained and appointed health and safety representatives

 - Trained and appointed risk assessor

 - Trained and appointed incident investigator

 Remember that health and safety as per the OHS Act must be reasonable and practicable when implementing health and safety within your organization.
-Just because you have a file does not mean that your are compliant in terms of the OHS Act.
+Just because you have a file does not mean that you are compliant in terms of the OHS Act.
 OHS is a constant everyday tool that you need to manage, implement, monitor and control with the assistance from your OHS team as well as all your employees.
-Create a health and safety culture in your organization with buy in from all stakeholders in order to make health and safety part of your daily life in your organization.
+Create a health and safety culture in your organization with buy-in from all stakeholders in order to make health and safety part of your daily life in your organization.

 Absolute Health Services are willing and able to assist you and your organization in creating, managing, implementing, monitoring and controlling a health and safety system in order to create a health and safe working environment for all.